 2. The underachiever

-This type of student will have lots of ability, but will show low levels of interest and readiness.
+This type of pupil will have lots of ability, but will show low levels of interest and readiness.
 Frustratingly for teachers, his or her ability is evident in communication and personal conduct, but the academic motivation is lacking.
 Teachers should be willing to invest extra time to build a rapport with this child so they feel comfortable discussing any issues which may be affecting them.

 3. The right place, wrong time learner